The best cheap GPS watches 2025: log your adventures without depleting your savings

-Some of the best GPS watches from a few years ago are still superb products that now cost a lot less.
-Big watchmakers continue to support these watches with software updates that bring them mostly in line with the newer products.
-This makes them a solid option when choosing a new watch.
+What's more, some of the top-end GPS watches from a few years ago are still superb products that have significantly dropped in price.
+Big watchmakers continue to support these watches with software updates that bring them mostly in line with the newer products, which makes them a solid option.

 The quick list

-This is the quick list, a snapshot of the best running jackets available in 2024.
-To delve deeper into the features and qualities of each featured jacket, see our more detailed reviews further down the page in this guide.
+This is the quick list, a snapshot of the best cheap GPS watches available right now.
+To delve deeper into the features and qualities of each smartwatch, see our more detailed reviews further down the page in this guide.

 With a bright AMOLED display, great GPS accuracy, and a smart interface that's intuitive to use, the GTS 4 is seriously impressive.
 We were amazed that such an affordable sports watch could deliver so much.